mbeall/reqs/proposal.md

 ## Business Rules
 _A preliminary list of the rules that will govern your application._
+- Administrators can only access projects that they create or have been invited to administer.

 ## Assumptions
 _Assumptions (if any) that you have made about who will use your application and how they will use it._